 Provide EMAT Liaison with any changes to deployment status, contact information, or home county as needed.

-Provide EMAT Liaison with an updated Employer/Employee Memorandum of Understanding of the members home agency changes.
+Provide EMAT Liaison with an updated Employer/Employee Memorandum of Understanding if the members home agency changes.

-Participate in EMAT training and exercise.
+Participate in EMAT training and exercises.

-Once notified by an EMAT Liaison and briefed, accept or refuse assignment and provide an eta from your home county to the assignment location.
+Once notified by an EMAT Liaison and briefed, accept or refuse assignment and provide an estimated time of arrival from your home county to the assignment location.

 Notify EMAT Liaison when enroute, arrival at deployment location, and daily while deployed.

-Complete ICS 214 for each day deployed including the travel day and return day.
+Complete ICS 214 for each day deployed including the day of travel and day of return.

-Work with your home organization to seek reimbursement from the municipality you assisted during deployment.
+Work with your home organization to seek reimbursement from the municipality you assisted during deployment, if requested.
 The ICS 214 should be included with any request for reimbursement.
-EMAT member should use their normally hourly rate and current state mileage as well as any expenses including lodgings and meals incurred.
+EMAT members should use their normal hourly rate and current state mileage as well as any expenses including lodgings and meals incurred if not already provided for by the requesting agency.

 EMAG is not responsible for any reimbursements to members who deploy.